West Bank barrier: Timeline

 In 2005, the Israeli Supreme Court made reference to the conditions and history that led to the building of the barrier.
 The Court described the history of violence against Israeli citizens since the breakout of the Second Intifada and the loss of life that ensued on the Israeli side.
 The court ruling also cited the attempts Israel had made to defend its citizens, including "military operations" carried out against "terrorist acts", and stated that these actions "did not provide a sufficient answer to the immediate need to stop the severe acts of terrorism. ...
 Despite all these measures, the terror did not come to an end.
 The attacks did not cease.
 Innocent people paid with both life and limb.
 This is the background behind the decision to construct the separation fence (Id., at p.
-815)."

-In 2006, 362 km of the barrier had been completed, 88 km was under construction and 253 km had not yet been started.
+815)."In 2006, 362 km of the barrier had been completed, 88 km was under construction and 253 km had not yet been started.
 On April 30, 2006, the route was revised by a cabinet decision, following a suicide bombing in Tel Aviv.
 In the Ariel area, the new route corrects an anomaly of the previous route that would have left thousands of Palestinians on the Israeli side.
 The Alfei Menashe settlement bloc was reduced in size, and the new plan leaves three groups of Palestinian houses on the Palestinian side of the fence.
 The barrier's route in the Jerusalem area will leave Beit Iksa on the Palestinian side; and Jaba on the Israeli side, but with a crossing to the Palestinian side at Tzurif.
 Further changes were made to the route around Eshkolot and Metzadot Yehuda, and the route from Metzadot to Har Choled was approved.

 In 2012, 440 km (62%) of the barrier had been completed.

 In September 2014, eight years after approving the 45 km stretch of barrier enclosing Gush Etzion, no progress had been made on it, and Israel reopened the debate.
 The fence is scheduled to go through the national park, the Nahal Rafaim valley, and the Palestinian village of Battir.
 The Israeli land appropriated in Gva'ot would be on the Palestinian side of the barrier.
 On 21 September 2014, the government voted to not reauthorize the barrier in the Gush Etzion area.

 In 2022, 45 km of the barrier that had been built as a multi-layered fence were replaced by new sections of the 9-meter high concrete wall.

 Effectiveness

-Suicide bombings have decreased since the construction of the barrier.
-Al-Aqsa Martyrs' Brigades, Hamas, and the Palestinian Islamic Jihad have been less able to conduct attacks in Israel, which have decreased in areas where the barrier has been completed.